dag-andersen/Rust-Memory-Map/ITU-stuff/Report.md

 Storing payload works fine.
 - No need to spend time on looking up the payload in a different file.
 - If the payload is a dynamic size, then we will have to refer to addresses instead of indexes, which takes more space as explained above.
-- One could argue that it is better for caching to store the payload in a differently file, because the nodes would be smaller and next to each other on disk and therefore make better use of locallity while searching down the tree.
+- One could argue that it is better for caching to store the payload in a differently file, because the nodes would be smaller and next to each other on disk and therefore make better use of locality while searching down the tree.

 Another interesting point is to decide on how you want to store the ip-addresses. the simplest solution is to store the lower bound ip and the upper bound ip - each take up 32 bit - Resulting in 64 bit pr. node.
-Anouther approach could be to only store the lowerbound and then store the delta to the upper bound - this is usuful if you know that the ranges will me small meaning you could get away with ouly storing the delta on single byte.
-This can be takeing even further to store a delta from the last nodes upper ip, to this nodes lower ip and store the internal delta.
+Another approach could be to only store the lower-bound and then store the delta to the upper-bound - this is useful if you know that the ranges will me small meaning you could get away with only storing the delta on single byte.
+This can be taking even further to store a delta from the last nodes upper ip, to this nodes lower ip and store the internal delta.
 Or you could choose to only store the delta to
-This is only usefull optimizations if you know how the ranges and gaps are distibuted, but since we cant do that in this project we have just went with the simple solution and storing the full ip address for both upper and lower bound.
+This is only useful optimizations if you know how the ranges and gaps are distributed, but since we cant do that in this project we have just went with the simple solution and storing the full ip address for both upper and lower bound.

 ### Redblack Tree

 An extension of the binary tree is the redblack tree.
 A redblack tree is a self-balancing tree structure.
-This prevents the tree from being inbalanced in exchange of longer build time and bigger nodes.
+This prevents the tree from being imbalanced in exchange of longer build time and bigger nodes.
 It was invented in 1972 by Rudolf Bayer.

 to prevent the tree from being unbalanced one could implement a redblack tree.
 Cons: Slower build time, more space usage

-As donald knuth proves in XXX the bigger the
+As Donald Knuth proves in XXX the bigger the

 The bigger the tree the more useless it becomes...

-A balanced tree is maybe not need consindering the nature of randomness.
+A balanced tree is maybe not need considering the nature of randomness.
 < måske sæt hans bevis ind? >

-The time complexicty is overall/theroticly the samme.
+The time complexity is overall/Theoretically the samme.
 <Insert runtime >
 ```
 Algorithm	Average	    Worst case